-A mosquito fogger is a product that sprays insecticides into the surrounding air in the form of a mist or fog, killing or repelling mosquitoes and other unwanted insects (spiders, fruit flies etc).
-One question to be asked is: can you spray mosquito fogger in your wine cellar?
-In this post, we explore that very question.
+A mosquito fogger is a machine that sprays insecticides into the surrounding air in the form of a mist or fog.
+This fog kills or repels mosquitoes and other unwanted insects (spiders, fruit flies, etc.).
+One common question is whether you can use a mosquito fogger in your wine cellar.
+In this post, we’ll explore that very question.